-Instead of Excel drop down list show a combo box.
-Allows autocomplete, bigger text.
-Click a cell to make the combo box appear.
+Instead of an Excel data validation drop down list, with tiny print, make data entry easier with a combo box.
+With the combo box, you can have your entries autocomplete, and set a bigger text size.
+Click a data validation cell to make the combo box appear.

 To overcome these limitations, you can add a combo box to your worksheet, and use programming to make it appear in cells that contain a data validation list.
 Click on a cell that contains a data validation list, and the combo box appears.
 The combo box's font size can be set, more than 8 rows can be displayed, and autocomplete can be enabled.